Øredev 2011 in the rear-view mirror – Part 4

 With load balancing capabilities, it can drastically improve the amount of traffic

-Multitenancy means that one application does many things instead of one.
+Multitenancy means that one application does many things.
+Having several applications

+running on one server makes each perform more poorly than if one is configured to do

+several things.
+So, have one application to handle several sites and services and

+Caching means…well, we all know, but the issue is how you should cache.
 Having

-several applications on one server makes each perform more poorly than if one is

-configured to do several things.
-So, have one application to handle several sites

-Caching means…well, we all know.
-The issue is how you should cache.
-Having one

 cause inconsistency, but having one that is shared by all